railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

    ================    ===============   ==========================

 Information about the invoicing of transport (such as accounts, applicable taxes) is entered in the product linked to the delivery mode.
-Ideally the product should be configured as :guilabel:`Product Type` ``Service`` and :guilabel:`Procurement Method` ``Make to Stock``.
+Ideally the product should be configured with :guilabel:`Product Type` ``Service`` and :guilabel:`Procurement Method` ``Make to Stock``.

 You can use the same product for several delivery modes.
 This simplifies the